QiangAIResearcher/qiangairesearcher.github.io/_pages/services.md

 1. Information Retrieval Journal

-## Workshop
+## Organization
-1. WSDM 2020 workshop on State User Modeling
+1. General Secretary of the Alumni Association of Shandong University at the United Kingdom